...

 5. Using an Illustration or Image

-A bit similar to using metaphors, you can finish with stories or use an illustration to close.
-This method is quite common because many orators can use it to start their speech and end it.
+Similar to metaphors, you can finish with stories or use an illustration to close.
+This method is quite common because many orators can use it to start and end their speeches.

 Visual aids are essential to help drive your point across when you present, and you can also use them to close effectively.